cryptobern/thetacrypt/src/protocols/readme.md

 - store_decryption_share: Used to send a decryption share to an existing threshold cipher protocol.
 - store_signature_share: Used to send a signature share to an existing threshold cipher protocol.

-Currently a `Request`, (`ThresholdDecryptionRequest` or `ThresholdSignatureRequest`) does not contain a unique identifier.
+Currently a `Request`, (`DecryptRequest` or `ThresholdSignatureRequest`) does not contain a unique identifier.
 Hence, the application is responsible to make sure it sends each request once to the threshold crypto library.

-The request handling code in the library uniquely identifies a `ThresholdDecryptionRequest` by the `label` field, which is serialized inside `ThresholdDecryptionRequest.ciphertext`, and a `ThresholdSignatureRequest` by the field `ThresholdSignatureRequest.message`.
+The request handling code in the library uniquely identifies a `DecryptRequest` by the `label` field, which is serialized inside `DecryptRequest.ciphertext`, and a `ThresholdSignatureRequest` by the field `ThresholdSignatureRequest.message`.